grafana/grafana/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 ## Dashboard permissions

 When you want to extend a viewer's ability to edit and save dashboard changes or limit an editor's permission to modify a dashboard, you can assign permissions to dashboards and dashboard folders.
-For example, you might want a viewer to also to edit a dashboard.
-While that user can see _all_ dashboards, you can grant them access to update only one of them.
+For example, you might want a certain viewer to be able to to edit a dashboard.
+While that user can *see* all dashboards, you can grant them access to *update* only one of them.

 > Important: The dashboard permissions you specify override the organization permissions you assign to the user for the selected entity.